Migrating to Royal Navy Design System v2

 sup). v2 also renames several of the colours to improve consistency.
 Because of this, several functions will need to be updated with their new argument values.

 action- this better describes the colour’s main usage.

 All renamed colours should have their function calls updated to the new names.

-The Standards Toolkit supplies pre-determined spacing values to maintain consistency across all our applications and to ensure the designs from the Sketch library correlate with our code output.
+The Royal Navy Design System supplies pre-determined spacing values to maintain consistency across all our applications and to ensure the designs from the Sketch library correlate with our code output.

 v2, the Spacing scale has been updated as follows:

 |Current Scale||Updated Scale||Computed Value*|